librarymd/librarymd/README.md

 - mysql "UPDATE webapp.users SET class=10 WHERE id=$your_user_id"

+# Tor
+This setup will create an onion service.

+You can find the config here /etc/onionbalance/config.yaml, if the key is [something].key then your address gonna be [something].onion.

 ## If there is any problems accesing through tor

 This setup is using onionbalance with 3 tor workers, the default tor process is used by onionbalance itself.

 ### Check the status
-systemctl status onionbalance
+- systemctl status onionbalance
-systemctl status tor_worker_srv1
+- systemctl status tor_worker_srv1
-systemctl status tor_worker_srv2
+- systemctl status tor_worker_srv2
-systemctl status tor_worker_srv3
+- systemctl status tor_worker_srv3

 ### Restarting may help
-systemctl restart tor_worker_srv1
+- systemctl restart tor_worker_srv1
-systemctl restart tor_worker_srv2
+- systemctl restart tor_worker_srv2
-systemctl restart tor_worker_srv3
+- systemctl restart tor_worker_srv3
-systemctl restart onionbalance
+- systemctl restart onionbalance